dnburtonguster/Chicago-energy-usage/README.md

 ###Data
-The data for this exploratory prediction of the variability of energy consumption by residential building in Chicago comes from the [energy usage 2010 dataset](https://data.cityofchicago.org/browse?limitTo=datasets).
+The data for this exploratory prediction of the variability of energy consumption by residential buildings in Chicago comes from the [energy usage 2010 dataset](https://data.cityofchicago.org/browse?limitTo=datasets).
 The exercise was a self-directed task used to come up with a hypothesis based on some readily-available factors (ie. block population, occupancy, physical houseing, gas/electricity usage, etc.).